ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 ## Chapter 6 The Memory Hierarchy
+Memory can be considered as a hierarchy, with the fastest and smallest at the top, and the slowest and largest at the bottom.

-The hierarchy:
+The heirarchy goes:
-1. CPU registers store the most frequently used data
+1. *CPU registers*: Stores the most frequently used data
-	1. 0 cycles for access
+    - 0 cycles for access
-2. Small, fast cache memories nearby the CPU act as a staging area for a subset of data and instructions stored in main memory
+2. *Cache memories*: Small, fast cache memories nearby the CPU act as a staging area for a subset of data and instructions stored in main memory
-	1. 4 to 75 cycles
+    - 4 to 75 cycles
-3. Main memory stages data store on large, slow disks
+3. *Main memory*: Stages data stored on large, slow disks
-	1. Hundreds of cycles
+    - Hundreds of cycles
-4. Large disks are often the staging area for data from other machines
+4. *Hard disks*: Large disks are often the staging area for data from other machines
-	1. Tens of millions of cycles
+    - Tens of millions of cycles

 Generally we should aim to write programs with good locality: proximity to frequently accessed data.
+This encourages the compiler to make use of faster memory options like CPU registers.

 ### 6.1 Storage Tech
 #### RAM
-Two types:
+There are two types of RAM:
-1. Static RAM (SRAM)
+1. *Static RAM* (SRAM)
-2. Dynamic RAM (DRAM)
+2. *Dynamic RAM* (DRAM)

 - SRAM is much faster and more expensive than DRAM.
 - SRAM is used for cache memories both on and off the CPU chip.